Exabyte-io/documentation/docs/infrastructure/storage.md

 ## Storage Quotas

-This storage space is subject to certain **quotas**, limiting the size of the data that may be saved in them.
+These storage spaces are subject to certain **quotas**, limiting the size of the data that may be saved in them.
 These quotas are documented [here](../data-on-disk/quotas.md).